priya2596/implementation-onboarding-mastery/myframeworks/Foundation-First-Framework.md

 ---

-## The Real Problem Nobody Names
+## Why this Framework exists?

-Before I describe the framework, I want to name the thing that is almost never named.
+Before I describe the framework, I want to name why it exists.

 The problem is not the technology.